phng3001/phng3001.github.io/_pages/about.md

 I'm a microbiologist focused on translating omics data into biological insights.

-I'm currently working in [Pr.
-Marc Ouellette's lab](https://www.crchudequebec.ulaval.ca/en/researcher/marc-ouellette/) in [the CHU de Québec - Université Laval Research Center](https://www.crchudequebec.ulaval.ca/en/) as a Research Associate.
+I'm currently working as a Research Associate in [Professor Marc Ouellette’s lab](https://www.crchudequebec.ulaval.ca/en/researcher/marc-ouellette/) at [the CHU de Québec – Université Laval Research Center](https://www.crchudequebec.ulaval.ca/en/).

 I earned a PhD in Process Engineering, specializing in Microbiology, from [AgroParisTech](https://www.agroparistech.fr/en), Paris-Saclay University (France).
 Previously, I completed an MSc in Molecular and Cellular Biology at [Pierre and Marie Curie University](https://www.sorbonne-universite.fr/en) (France), and a BPharm at [Hanoi University of Pharmacy](https://www.hup.edu.vn/en) (Vietnam).